hojin-kim/blog/_posts/2024-04-08-blog-url-updated.md

   I checked that everything worked fine when tested locally, but there were still some problems when hosted on GitHub.
 You might have to check the source code for the rendered html files, and check that each asset file (like `css` files) is linked correctly.
 - Publish the repository, and set the custom domain to `blog.hojin.kim`.
 - Make some settings on the domain provider.
-I set the `CMAME` record to
+I set the `CNAME` record to
   - TYPE: `CNAME`,
   - HOST: `blog.hojin.kim`,
   - ANSWER: `hojin-kim.github.io.`,